|

 If this time included your period then how would you describe your menstrual flow?

-Irritable bowel syndrome, often referred to as IBS, is a chronic functional disorder caused by the gut and brain over-communicating and affecting the digestive system.
+Irritable bowel syndrome, often abbreviated to IBS, is a chronic functional disorder caused by the gut and brain over-communicating and affecting the digestive system.

 IBS often coexists with increased anxiety.
 The body's stress response to anxiety is to activate a “fight-or-flight” reaction and release adrenaline and cortisol, the body's primary stress hormones.
 A consequence is the curbing of non-essential functions including digestion and the potential triggering of immediate abdominal pain, bloating, and bouts of constipation, diarrhoea or both.IBS can be categorised as- IBS-C for people living with constipation